-Construction has commenced on site capping and new parking on the Macleay Island foreshore.
-The project is expected to take 12 months to complete and includes a new seawall and sealed car park, associated road works and marine infrastructure, a new two-lane recreational boat ramp, a third lane for a future floating walkway, and access stairs.
+Construction will be substantially finished by November 2018 on site capping and new car park on the Macleay Island foreshore.
+The project includes a new seawall and sealed car park, associated road works and marine infrastructure, a new three lane recreational boat ramp and access stairs.
+A future floating walkway is included in State recreational boat ramp funding.

 The State Governments approved the project on 7 October 2016 and will contribute more than $1.9 million towards the construction of the new recreational boat ramp from the Marine Infrastructure Fund.